OGStudio/openscenegraph-cross-platform-examples/01.EmbedResource/README.md

 In order to let OpenSceneGraph access the data from a C array, we have to represent it as `std::istream`.

-To simplify resource management in code, introduce two classes:
+To simplify resource management in code, we introduce two classes:

 * [`Resource`][Resource.h] to hold generated contents
 * [`ResourceStreamBuffer`][ResourceStreamBuffer.h] to provide C array contents as `std::streambuf`, which can be converted to `std::istream`